-Web applications perform critical functions for business operations and growth; they’re also exposed to the internet making them easy targets for adversaries.
-This combination of importance and exposure warrants a robust security strategy to ensure your web applications are always running and that a potential front door to your corporate network is secure.
+Web applications perform critical functions for business operations and growth.
+And they’re exposed to the internet making them easy targets for adversaries.
+This combination of importance and exposure warrants a robust security strategy to ensure your web apps are always running and that a potential front door to your corporate network is secure.

 These recent stats related to web application security tell a compelling story: